ubc/nginx-pagespeed-rpm/README.md

-Specs to build Nginx RPM with Pagespeed module
+Specs to build Nginx RPM with Brotli module
 ==============================================

 Building the RPM